Diversification is a well-known aspect of any solid portfolio, even if it’s often misunderstood.

 For many, this looks like a balance of high-risk, high-reward assets (like stocks), low-risk low-reward assets (like bonds), funds that fall somewhere in the middle, and—ideally speaking—alternative investments that correlate with your investing goals

-Diversifying through MPT can serve as a guidepoint for how you design your portfolio for long-term success.
+Diversifying through MPT can serve as a guide for designing your portfolio for long-term success.

 Farmland Protects Your Portfolio from Volatility